 By seahagconfidential on November 09, 2012

-"What about love?"
-I asked.
-"Married?
-Relationship?"
-"Ugh, don't ask" she groaned.
+"Ugh, don't need to tell me about being single!" she groaned.
 I recently ended an engagement.
 Turns out; he was already married!
 Can you believe that?
 I was supporting this guy too; bought him all kinds of clothes……. paid the mortgage, everything.
 One day, he went home to visit his family in Eastern Europe, and just never came back.
 When I called him, I thought it was his mother who answered.
-Turns out, it was his wife."
-I was stunned.
-Sure, I'd just had a breakup too, but damn!
-It wasn't like that.
-"Wow, I'm sorry."
-"Oh well" she chimed in with a resilient chuckle, "What are ya gonna do?
-I still have my home, and I"ll get over it."
+Turns out, it was his wife!"

 "What's up Jennifer, Long time…… how are you?"
-I asked, feeling stupid.
-Small talk is already just about the most gauche thing I can imagine; and twenty years later small talk with someone who clearly doesn't want to have a conversation with you is in a category of social awkwardness all of it's own.
+Yep.
+Sounding as stupid as I felt.
+Small talk is already gauche; twenty years later small talk with someone who clearly doesn't want to have a conversation with you; beyond.
 Where do you start?
 What do you say?
-It seems what would be expected is a play by play of our life achievements, a body count of kids, and a declaration of how happy we are.
-That was exactly the conversation I was hoping to avoid.
-When Jennifer answered with something far more deep and intimate, I was absolutely shocked.
+I was expecting a play by play of life achievements, a body count of kids, and a declaration of happiness.
+But when Jennifer answered, I was shocked.

-Seeming somewhat fragile, she began filling me in on the story of her life.
-She'd married her High School sweetheart, and had never left our tiny hometown.
-In the years that followed she had two sons.
-While the story started off sweetly enough, it soon took a turn for the worse.
-Jennifer's first love developed a serious drinking problem, and after many hard years, had run her family into ruin.
+Seeming fragile, she began.
+She'd married the high school sweetheart, and had never left our tiny hometown.
+In the years that followed, had two sons.
+But later, her husband had developed a serious drinking problem, and after many hard years, had run her family into ruin.
 After a messy divorce, he'd then tragically committed suicide, leaving her with a huge amount of debt, and two unruly boys to raise alone.
 She admitted, "I never thought I would be this kind of parent: but I just can't control them.
-My kids run right over me, and there's nothing I can do about it……" Eventually, she did meet someone else; a kind man whom she loved; but their relationship had faced challenges.
-She admitted to feeling unworthy of finding love again and guilty about bringing anyone new into this admittedly difficult situation.
+My kids run right over me, and there's nothing I can do about it……"

 I was floored.
-I knew only too well the pain alcoholism inflicts on a family; having grown up with a drunk mother, but I'd never imagined that Jennifer Jones, who had seemed to have one of those magically perfect lives, would ever share a similar fate with me.
-Earlier, I had assumed that Jennifer still considered herself too good to talk to me.
-It had never occurred to me that maybe she was the one who felt insecure about exposing herself to me.
-While I was genuinely touched that she'd chosen to share such intimate details of her life, I had to wonder, why me?
-Perhaps she remembered childhood stories about my shaky family and felt that I would relate.
+Having grown up with a drunk mother, I knew the pain of alcoholism only too well; but I'd never imagined that Jennifer Jones -- who seemed to have one of those magically perfect lives -- would ever share a similar fate with me.
+Earlier, I'd assumed Jennifer still considered herself too good to talk to me.
+It hadn't occurred that maybe she was the one who felt insecure about exposing herself.
+I had to wonder, why me?
+Perhaps she remembered my shaky family from childhood and felt that I would relate.
 Maybe it was the Cosmo she'd been glumly nursing.
-But could it have been my status as an outsider that made her feel like she could say anything without fear of being judged?
-After some heartfelt words we parted ways, not necessarily as friends, but as two people who had shared an honest moment; one that had really made me reconsider both my own situation, and my assumptions about others.
+But could it have been my outsider status that made her feel like she could say anything without fear of being judged?

-Soon we were sitting in his parents SUV, hot boxing like Cheech and Chong.
-In a cloud of smoke, Blake was recounting a wilder time in his life when he and an ex girlfriend had moved to Mexico on a whim.
+Soon we were in the parking lot, hot boxing in his parents SUV like a couple of teen agers.
+Well except there was a baby car seat in the back and a hint of gray at Blake's temples.
+But there was something youthful about him as his eyes flashed and he recounted a wilder time when he and an ex girlfriend had moved to Mexico on a whim.
 "Living on the beach, taking each day as came", he recalled with a dreamy sigh, "that was the most free and happy time in my life."
-Suddenly overcome with his revelry, he leaned excitedly into the backseat and pulled something red, white and blue out of the depths of the vehicle.
-In a flash, Blake was barechested, removing his polo top and replacing it with an old high school Patriots sweatshirt.
-"Still fits!" he stated proudly, as we both pretended to ignore just how snug it had actually become.
-As our laughter faded into an overly long silence, I noticed him giving me a funny look, and before I knew what had happened, he'd swooped in and kissed me squarely on the lips.
-I think we both sat there slightly shocked for a minute.
-And when I smiled and said I'd better go, he didn't disagree.
+Suddenly overcome with revelry, he leaned into the backseat and excitedly pulled something red, white and blue out of the depths of the vehicle.
+In a flash, Blake was barechested, and pulling an old high school Patriots sweatshirt over his once muscly arms.
+"Still fits!" he stated proudly, both of us ignoring just how snug it had actually become.
+As our laughter faded into an overly long silence, I noticed him giving me the look, and before I could say "Gooooo Patriots!" he'd swooped in and kissed me squarely on the lips.
+We both sat there in slightly shocked silence for a minute, and when I smiled and said I'd better go, he didn't disagree.
 As I walked away, he called out after me.
 "Hey!
 Thank you.
-This has been the best conversation I've had all evening.
+This has been the best conversation I've had all evening.... in fact..... in a very long time.
 You're a cool girl, and I really enjoyed finally getting to know you."
 With that, I kissed my hand and waved goodbye, leaving him staring after me as I disappeared into the night.

-It's probably a blessing that there's not a single photo of me from the reunion, or it's after party; no proof that I was ever even there.
+It's probably a blessing that there's no single photo of me from the reunion; no proof that I was ever even there.
 What I remember as profound, probably appeared drunken and messy.
 Even here.
 But regardless, these unlikely conversations enabled me to remember that I actually had realized several of my life goals; to get out of my home town, to live in San Francisco, and to be an artist.
 While I romanticized the idea of having a career, a husband, children, or a home, the truth was that no path was necessarily better or easier than another, and each road came with it's own set of costs, challenges and obstacles.
-Perhaps I was still different from my peers, but that merely gave me and my life character, and allowed others to interact with me in ways they might not have otherwise.
+Whether by choice or design, perhaps I was still an outcast; but that gave me and my life character, and allowed others to interact with me in ways they might not have otherwise.
 I had to admit, attending my twenty year reunion was a detour worth taking.
 Maybe I'd never been a homecoming queen, but as I headed back SF, crossing the sparkling Bay with the triumphant sky line looming behind, coming home had rarely felt as sweet.